confer0/vulpoids/README.md

-Original post and artwork source: https://www.reddit.com/r/starsector/comments/1blwmzz/another_weird_concept_by_me_d/
+VULPOIDS

+-Art, Lore, Ideas by Yanzihko ///

+-Code, Ideas and Writing by confer0 ///

-Cargo sounds from soundsnap.org
+-Cargo sounds from soundsnap.org ///

+-Compatible with 0.96a and 0.97a versions of Starsector